KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_Vulkan
 		:end-before: XR_DOCS_TAG_END_GraphicsAPI_Vulkan

 	Above is the minimum code needed to create a suitable Vulkan Instance and Device.
-First, we call helper method that loads in the pointers for the following functions:
+First, we called a helper method that loads in the pointers for the following functions:

 		* ``xrGetVulkanGraphicsRequirementsKHR``: Used to fill out a ``XrGraphicsRequirementsVulkanKHR`` structure containing the minimum and maximum supported API version.
 		* ``xrGetVulkanInstanceExtensionsKHR``: To retrieve a list of required ``VkInstance`` extensions.